-Tru64 UNIX supports the full array of development tools, including ar, as, btou, cb, cc, cflow, cpp, ctaqs, cxref, c89, dbx, dis, error, file, indent, ld, lex, lint, loader, m4, make, mig, mkstr, nm, odump, pixie, ppu, prof, ranlib, size, stdump, strings, strip, tsort, xstr, and yacc, as well as the source code control systems rcs and sccs.
+Tru64 UNIX supports the full array of development tools, including ar, as, btou, cb, cc, cflow, cpp, ctags, cxref, c89, dbx, dis, error, file, indent, ld, lex, lint, loader, m4, make, mig, mkstr, nm, odump, pixie, ppu, prof, ranlib, size, stdump, strings, strip, tsort, xstr, and yacc, as well as the source code control systems rcs and sccs.

-Many of the development commands are specified by the System VT POSIX, XPG4, and XPG4-UNIX standards to which Tru64 UNIX is fully compliant.
-Tru64 UNIX supports both the OSF version of the make command and the ULTRIX version of make command.
+Note that many of the development commands are specified by the System V, POSIX, XPG4 and XPG4-UNIX standards to which Tru64 UNIX is fully compliant.
+Also note that Tru64 UNIX supports both the OSF make command and the ULTRIX version of make.
 The ULTRIX make command is POSIX 1003.2 compliant and more robust than the OSF make command.